scferro/autonomous_rc_car/README.md

 - Start - calls the `slam_toolbox/serialize_map` service to save the current map when mapping with Slam Toolbox
 - Select - calls the `save_path` service to save the current path when creating a path for a point-to-point race

 ## Launching Tele-Op Control
+To launch tele-op control, use the command  `ros2 launch car_control drive_car.launch.xml`.
+This will launch the controller launch file and all the required nodes for controlling the car.
+Note that by default, the robot will launch with the controller in `disabled` mode, meaning it will not publish commands.
+Simply press the right bumper to start publishing.

 ## Launching Drag Racing Control
+There are two types of drag racing possible with this package, timed drag racing and distance racing.
+Timed races run for a set time and can be launched with the command `ros2 launch racing drag_race_time.launch.xml race_time:=5.0` where `race_time:=5.0` can be replaced with the desired race time in seconds.

+Distance races use Slam Toolbox to localize the robot, and run until the robot has covered a specified distance.
+They can be launched with the command `ros2 launch racing drag_race_distance.launch.xml race_distance:=5.0` where `race_distance:=5.0` can be replaced with the desired race distance in meters.

+Once the race launch file is running, press the X button on the controller to start the race.
+Overall, the timed drag races are far more reliable, as Slam Toolbox has issues with poor odometry due to wheel spin from launching the car.

 ## Mapping and Racing a Path
+Mapping and racing a path requires three steps.
+First, you need to map the environment using Slam Toolbox.
+To do this, use the command `ros2 launch car_control drive_with_slam.launch.xml` to begin mapping.
+This will launch the robot in slow_mode, which limits throttle commands and ramping speed to ensure smooth operation when mapping.
+It is recommended to make several passes around the environment to ensure you achieve loop closure.
+This will ensure you have the most accurate map possible.
+Once your environment is mapped, press the Start button on the controller to save the map.

+Next, you need to plan a path for the robot to follow.
+To do this, run the command `ros2 launch racing plan_path.launch.xml`.
+This will launch slam toolbox in localization mode (faster, but no new mapping) and the robot will again be launched in slow mode.
+To create a path, simply drive the robot along the path you want it to follow.
+The robot will track it's path by adding poses to a ROS2 Path message.
+Once you have completed the path, press the select button on the controller to save it as a CSV file.

+Finally, run `ros2 launch racing race_path.launch.xml` to race the path.
+The robot should first manually be reset to it's initial position.
+To begin the race, simply press the X button on the controller.
+The robot should now follow the path to the end position.